 We'll need a project overview, including information about the Applicant(s), the systems change project you're proposing, and a budget (the steps and questions are detailed in the Application Guide section later on).
-We'll review your LOI and then decide whether to invite you to submit a full proposal.
+We'll review your Stage One application and then decide whether to invite you to submit a full proposal.